zachpino/mixed-reality-storytelling/week08/README.md

 ![scene hierarchy](hierarchy.png)

 Blue objects are imported prefabs from the GVR asset package (search for their names).
 Black objects are created by right-clicking in the Hierarchy and adding 3D Objects.
-Everything not listed just uses the default settings.
+Everything not listed below just uses the default settings.

 -----